lweber001/pioneer/README.md

 $ cd your-arduino-sketchbook/libraries
 $ rosrun rosserial_arduino make_libraries.py .
 ```

-*Note: In case you later generate (and install!) a new custom ROS message, or you install a new package with new messages, you will need to run again this script.*

 ## Running
 1. Complie and Load The Arduino code to your board with the Arduino IDE